 How to Avoid ATM Fees

-If you’re looking for small bills, you don’t want to pay extra fees on top of it.
+If you’re looking for small bills, you don’t want to pay extra fees to get them.
 Stick with in-network ATMs or surcharge-free networks like:

 - Allpoint: 55,000+ ATMs across the U.S.

 Opening a new account?
-Some banks even offer online accounts with no deposit required, a smart choice if your current bank charges fees.
+Some banks even offer accounts you can open online with no deposit, a great option if your current bank charges ATM fees.

 Step-by-Step: Finding ATMs With Small Bills

-- Check your bank’s app or locator tool for advanced ATM features.
+- Check your bank’s mobile app or ATM locator for advanced withdrawal options.

-- Start with known banks: Chase, Bank of America, TD Bank, and PNC.
+- Start with known networks: Chase, Bank of America, TD Bank, and PNC.

-- Look for new “smart” ATMs with customization options.
+- Look for new “smart” or “advanced” ATMs with bill customization buttons.

-- Try cashback at stores if no ATMs nearby offer $5 or $10 bills.
+- Try cashback at stores if no machines nearby dispense $5 or $10 bills.

 FAQ: ATMs and Small-Denomination Withdrawals

 - Do all ATMs let you choose denominations?
-No, only advanced models or certain bank networks offer this feature.
+No, only advanced ATMs or upgraded networks offer this feature.

 - Can I get $1 bills from an ATM?
-Rare, but some banks like PNC and Chase have piloted $1 bill options.
+Rare, but some banks (like PNC and Chase) offer this in select regions.

-- Do I pay extra fees for small bills?
-No, fees depend on whether the ATM is in-network, not the bill size.
+- Do I pay extra for small bills?
+No—fees depend on network status, not the bill size you choose.

 Final Thoughts

-ATMs with $5 and $10 bills make life easier for budgeting, tipping, and small purchases.
-By using your bank’s locator, exploring surcharge-free networks, and checking our ATM guides, you can find the right machine near you—without extra hassle or fees.
+ATMs with $5 and $10 bills make life easier for budgeting, tipping, and everyday spending.
+By using your bank’s locator, exploring surcharge-free networks, and watching for upgraded ATMs, you can get the denominations you need without extra hassle or fees.

 And if you need financial services beyond ATM withdrawals, Eastwood Bank has you covered, from money orders to online title loans for added flexibility.